MariusHadry/Road-Network-Distance-Estimation-Considering-Water-Areas/README.md

 # Distance Estimation

-This is the companion repository for "Analysis of Distance Estimation Approaches while Crossing Water Areas".
+This is the companion repository for "Road Network Distance Estimation Considering Water Areas".
 The repository is structured as follows:

 * `custom-osrm` is our modified version of [OSRM](https://project-osrm.org/) which allows measuring the execution time for single queries